Learn the basics: alpaca farming in New Zealand

 Alpaca can live up to 20 years.
 They have a gestation period of eleven and a half months so have one baby (cria) every year up to about the age of 10.
 After that, we will give them a break for six months and then get them pregnant so they can still continue to give birth if they are fit and strong enough up to the age of 15.
 This year, we had two 14-year-olds give birth.

-Females are remarkably sensible about giving birth.
-Most often, it occurs during the daytime and on a reasonable day.
+Females are remarkably sensible about giving birth, known as unpacking.
+It mostly occurs during the daytime and on a reasonable day.
 Females can defer labour up to a certain point – in other words, they can switch it off.
-We have found that reduced rations around the time of unpacking (the unlikely name given to the birthing process) seems to help because unborn cria and their mothers are not overweight.
+We have found that reduced rations around the time of unpacking seem to help because unborn cria and their mothers are not overweight.

 SOME THINGS THAT CAN GO WRONG AND WHAT TO DO ABOUT THEM